 Skin and hair care products are predicted to have the largest share of the natural and organic personal care market in 2024 by Persistence Market Research.
 This is attributed to increased consumer interest in the clean label trend and health consciousness.
 The personal care product categories included in the Biopreferred program are summarized in the table below.

 Beta Analytic worked with the American Society for Testing Materials (ASTM) in 2004 as a co-author of the ASTM D6866 analytical standard for biobased content analysis.
 The lab is not affiliated with ASTM or the USDA BioPreferred Program.
 Beta Analytic welcomes inquiries on how to submit samples for biobased testing but all inquiries about the program should be directed to the USDA.

 ISO 17025-accredited Beta Analytic provides high-quality biobased testing using ASTM D6866 for various programs.
-Results are reported in 5-7 business days.
-A priority service is available for results required in 4 business days or less.
-For inquiries, contact the lab at firstname.lastname@example.org or call a local forwarding office.
+For turnaround time or price inquiries, please contact the lab.

 Persistence Market Research.
 2016.
 Global Natural and Organic Personal Care Products Market is Expected to be Valued At US$ 21,776.9 Mn by the End of 2024.
 (Accessed August 2017).

 United States Department of Agriculture.
 Date unknown.
 What is BioPreferred?
 (Accessed August 2017).

 United States Department of Agriculture.
 Date unknown.
 Product Categories (Accessed August 2017).